The Return of the Rat: Plot

 Pierre and Zélie are now married, but it is clear that the union has hit trouble.
 The latest manifestation of Zélie's restless, capricious nature is heavy gambling, to Pierre's disapproval.
 He nags her about her habit, but is ignored.
-Having tamed Pierre, Zélie now finds herself bored with him and starts to flirt openly with the wealthy Henri (Bernard Nedell).
+Having tamed Pierre, Zélie now finds herself bored with him and starts to flirt openly with the wealthy Henri.
 Her dismissive attitude towards Pierre, coupled with her continual desire to put him down and belittle him, finally causes him to leave her and return once again to his old haunt, the White Coffin Club.

-The White Coffin is now ruled by Morel (Gordon Harker), and Pierre has to outwit him in order to reassert his dominance.
-In the process he attracts the devotion of barmaid Lisette (Poulton).
+The White Coffin is now ruled by Morel, and Pierre has to outwit him in order to reassert his dominance.
+In the process he attracts the devotion of barmaid Lisette.
 Pierre and his followers hatch an elaborate scheme to humiliate Zélie and gain revenge on her for her transgressions.
 Matters take a sinister turn when Zélie is murdered during a party she is throwing for her society friends to celebrate her new association with Henri.
 The police believe they have evidence incriminating Pierre for the crime, and once again he finds himself pursued through the back streets of Paris by the forces of the law.
 Pierre has to use all his wits and cunning to evade the police while finding evidence to prove the real identity of Zélie's killer.